 uRPF can be useful in many places in the network.
 It is most often used on the edges of the networks where customers, servers and/or clients are connected because Strict Mode works well there.
 Network operators are hesitant to use uRPF in the core of their networks because of the fear of accidentally dropping valid traffic that has taken an unexpected path through their network. uRPF Feasible Path mode should solve such problems.

-Both Cisco and Juniper implement both strict mode and loose mode.
+Arista, Cisco and Juniper Networks implement both strict mode and loose mode.
 We show how to use strict mode.
 Configure uRPF Strict Mode on interfaces towards customers with:

-Cisco:
+Arista:

+Cisco

+ip verify unicast source reachable-via rx

+ipv6 verify unicast source reachable-via rx

 ip verify unicast reachable-via rx ipv6 verify unicast reachable-via rx